Skip directly to content

 Lessons Learned

 I went back to school this week!
-Yes it’s true: not to my alma mater, but to St. Paul Catholic High School in Bristol, Connecticut.
+Yes, it’s true: not to my alma mater, but to St. Paul Catholic High School in Bristol, Connecticut.

 Founded in 1966 by the Archdiocese of Hartford, St Paul Catholic High School is a co-educational college preparatory school.
 Why did I go there?
 I was intrigued by what I’d heard about this school’s very special philanthropic mission of giving back to the community and how they nurture that as a way of life for their students.
 And luckily they invited me to come and learn more.

-As you would expect from yours-truly, I dressed the part—in their uniform, of course!
+As you would expect from yours-truly, I dressed the part – in their uniform, of course!
 Even though I had a camera chronicling my day everyone was perfectly willing to let me sit in on classes and experience for myself how St. Paul establishes such high expectations and challenges students to be the best they can be.

-Throughout the day I learned that there is continuous focus on giving back to the community.
+Throughout the day I learned that there is a continuous focus on giving back to the community.
 In fact, senior students (like me for the day) are encouraged to participate in the community service programs where they actually go out into the world to serve.
-Unlike volunteering, the service hours are scheduled as part of the school day, fostering the idea of “making time” to serve.
+Unlike volunteering, the service hours are scheduled as part of the school day, fostering the idea of “making time” to serve.
 In addition, there are school projects like making Christmas cards for Haiti, giving a Christmas party for low-income housing projects, a United Way Food Drive, and more, all which get the students involved in both local and global charities.

 How to sum up these aMARzing students?
 Charming, literate, engaging, polite, socially aware and charitable are just some of the words I could use.
 If these bright minds are a glimpse of what the future holds for us, well, we have nothing to worry about.